TajaKuzman/Genre-Datasets-Comparison/README.md

 There are 215 texts that are longer than 2000 words, 71 of them are longer than 5000 words and 10 of them are longer than 20,000 words.
 The analysis shows that the corpus contains very big parts of literary works (e.g., __id__47-FictBalzacH_Goriot_Ia_EN.txt - 22.3k words) and very long UN documents (e.g., __id__214-un - 35.6k words).

-### Information on GINCO-full-set
+### Information on GINCO

 We will use paragraphs of texts that are marked as "keep".
-As labels, we used the primary_level_1 labels (the original set without downcasting).

 Text length: